 Once I calmed down, my grandmother came into the room and wiped my tears away.
 She told me not to quit!
 She took me to Macy's and bought me body makeup.
 She said she wanted to do whatever it took for me to feel comfortable.

 The body makeup didn't conceal the psoriasis entirely because of the raised and inflamed plaques, but it took me to a point where I was comfortable enough to go out on stage.

 That night, I wowed the audience with my talent, stage presence, and interview!
 And guess what...

 I WON!!!!!!!!!
 I cried so hard!
 I did it!
 And to think I was going to quit

 Strawberry Queen Pageant (2005)

-I hope this story will inspire others to do the same.
-Now it’s your turn!
+This story will inspire others to do the same.
+Now it's your turn!
 Share an accomplishment you achieved despite your condition.